orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 ## About Me

 Hello!
 This is Orchid Chetia Phukan.
 I am currently a Ph.D.
 Scholar at <a href="https://iiitd.ac.in/">IIIT-Delhi, India</a>.
-My research interests include Speech Processing, Behavioral Signal Processing, and Multimedia Forensics.
+My research interests include Speech and Audio Processing.
+Currently, I am interested in the adaptation of speech and audio foundation models for behavioral (e.g., speech emotion recognition) and forensic applications (e.g., audio deepfake detection).
-My PhD thesis: "Taming the Dragon: Towards Adaptation of Foundation Models for Behavioral and Forensic Analysis".
+[comment]: <> (My PhD thesis: "Taming the Dragon: Towards Adaptation of Foundation Models for Behavioral and Forensic Analysis".)

+---
+I am looking for Postdoc opportunities for Spring 2026.
+I am looking for positions in speech and audio processing.
+Specifically, audio deepfake detection/anti-spoofing/audio-visual deepfake detection, speech/multimodal emotion recognition/affective computing, and speech + health.
+I am also open to related topics revolving speech and audio processing.
+If you have such opportunities, please reach out to me: orchidp@iiitd.ac.in
+---

 ---
 I am always open to collaborations within my research interests.
 Do ping me at orchidp@iiitd.ac.in